Our star teachers with a 5,0 star rating and more than 336 reviews.

 You can view tutor ratings by consulting the reviews page.

-There are so many talented tutors to choose from!
+You'll have so many talented Afrikaans tutors to choose from!

 It is a little-known fact that Afrikaans is the most widely spoken language in South Africa.
 Although it follows Zulu (23%) and Xhosa (16%), in terms of the number of native speakers, it is (at 14%), geographically the most widely spoken and is used in all of the country’s nine provinces.
 You will even encounter sizeable pockets of users of the language in Namibia, Botswana and Zimbabwe.